Challenges from Premier League Primary Stars

 We asked your family to play a game to see how many socks each person could throw into a washing basket.
 Based on these scores, we then asked you to create a bar chart to show us how you did.

 We asked you to draw a picture of your favourite character from the book you are reading with your family.
-Here are some of our favourites:
+Our Star of the Week is Katie, who drew a paper and digital picture of her favourite character ‘Funtime Freddie’.

 Stanley was chosen as our Star of the Week.
 Stanley took part in our family reading challenge while showing support for his favourite team - Crystal Palace!